-It is a great substitute for either broccoli or cauliflower and is rich in vitamins C and K, fiber and carotenoids.
+These beutiful exotic vegetables are a great substitute for either broccoli or cauliflower and are rich in vitamins C and K, fiber and carotenoids.

 3. black radish

 Black radish is a vegetable that was goth even before goth food was a thing.
+However, this black food is actually white on the inside.
 Based on size and age, black radishes can range from mildly peppery to intensely bitter.

 This spicy little root is a great substitute for turnips.
 It’s also packed with vitamin C and contains vitamin A, vitamin E, vitamin B1, calcium, and magnesium.